MicrosoftDocs/fabric-docs/docs/data-factory/copy-data-activity.md

 If the connector that you apply supports mapping, you can go to **Mapping** tab to configure your mapping.

-1. Select **Import schemas** to import your data schema and map your data.
+1. Select **Import schemas** to import your data schema.

    :::image type="content" source="media/copy-data-activity/configure-mapping-in-pipeline.png" alt-text="Screenshot of mapping settings 1." lightbox="media/copy-data-activity/configure-mapping-in-pipeline.png":::

-2. Specify your **Source** column and **Destination** column.
-If you create a new table in the destination, you can modify your **Destination** column name.
+2. You can see the auto mapping is shown up.
+Specify your **Source** column and **Destination** column.
+If you create a new table in the destination, you can customize your **Destination** column name here.
 If you want to write data into the existing destination table, you can't modify the existing **Destination** column name.
-You can also view the **Type** of source and destination column.
+You can also view the **Type** of source and destination columns.

    :::image type="content" source="media/copy-data-activity/configure-mapping-in-pipeline-2.png" alt-text="Screenshot of mapping settings 2." lightbox="media/copy-data-activity/configure-mapping-in-pipeline-2.png":::